Entry into the European Union and neighbouring countries

 While waiting to have health insurance, the Permanences d’accès aux soins des hôpitaux (PASS) offer medical and social care for people who are not yet entitled to health insurance or who do not have financial resources.
 There are PASSs for general and specialised medicine, psychiatry, oral care and gynaecology.
 The list can be found here: https://www.aphp.fr/permanences-dacces-aux-soins-de-sante-lap-hp

 • Bilingual French-Russian health booklet (access to health care, health, fight against discrimination, residence, schooling in France)

 Associations offering assistance in accessing asylum and social rights in France

-Habitat-Cité is not currently in a position to assist refugees from Ukraine in accessing their rights, given its very small team.
-Here are the main organisations to contact.
+Habitat-Cité can assist refugees from Ukraine in accessing their rights, given its very small team.
+Here are also other organisations to contact :

 • La Cimade https://www.lacimade.org/ – Asylum, right to stay

 • France Terre d’Asile https://www.france-terre-asile.org/ – Asylum, right to stay